Sarah Hynes

+Family

-Sarah (Sally) Hynes was born on 30 September 1859 in Danzig, Prussia (now Gdansk, Poland) to William John Hynes (1831–1909), a master mariner and his wife Eliza Bell.
-Sarah was educated at Edinburgh Ladies' College, Upton House in St John's Wood, London, and at Chichester College in Sussex.
+Sarah (Sally) Hynes was born on 30 September 1859 in Danzig, Prussia (now Gdansk, Poland) to master mariner William John Hynes (1831–1909), and his wife Eliza Adeline Bell (1837–1895).
+She never married, taking on the care of her older, mentally disabled sister, Eliza Adeline Hynes (1857-1947).

+Education

+Sarah was educated at Edinburgh Ladies' College, Upton House in St John's Wood, London, and at Bishop Otter College, Chichester in Sussex.
 She earned a botanical certificate from South Kensington Museum, Science and Art Department.

 Hynes came to Sydney around 1884 when her father took a job as managing director of the Australasian Steam Navigation Company.
-She took a course of study at the University of Sydney taking a B.A. in 1891.
-She studied the sciences, and majored in botany.
+She enrolled at the University of Sydney in 1888, studied the sciences, majored in botany, and graduated Bachelor of Arts (B.A.) on 11 April 1891.

 Hynes was the first woman to be appointed to the Linnean Society of New South Wales, in 1892.
-She was also active on the fund-raising committee which was working toward the construction of the university’s Women's College.
+She was also active on the fund-raising committee which was working toward the construction of the university's Women's College.

 Career

 Hynes began teaching at Sydney Technical College in 1897.
 After helping to supply the Sydney Technological Museum with flowers for their botanical display with friend Georgina King, she was offered a job as a botanical assistant at the museum, becoming in 1898 the first woman to hold a government position in the sciences in New South Wales.
 When her mentor, Joseph Maiden, took a job as director of the Botanic Gardens, Hynes transferred to its herbarium, where she was responsible for identifying, classifying and preserving specimens for public display, education or further analysis.
 She was also responsible for teaching classes.
 Hynes clashed with many of her male colleagues, over a number of issues, including pay, and was suspended in 1905.
 While the charges were disproved, she was again suspended in 1910, leading to her transfer to the Department of Public Instruction.

 Hynes taught at Cleveland St School in 1913, followed by Petersham.
-She taught at St George Girls’ High School from 1916-1923, at which point she retired from teaching.
+She taught at St George Girls’ High School from 1916 to 1923, at which point she retired from teaching.